kuhumcst/texton/INSTALL.md

 ### mate-parser

 This webservice calls another webservice.
 The .war file for that webservice is in https://github.com/kuhumcst/texton-bin.
-The .war file can also be built from source, see https://github.com/kuhumcst/mate-parser
+Copy the .war file to the tomcat webapps folder.

 ### mate-POStagger

 This webservice calls another webservice.
 The .war file for that webservice is in https://github.com/kuhumcst/texton-bin.
-The .war file can also be built from source, see  https://github.com/kuhumcst/mate-POStagger.
+Copy the .war file to the tomcat webapps folder.

 ### np-genkender